Taco Bell Logo

 What does the Taco Bell logo symbolize?

-Why did Taco Bell choose their logo?
+Why did Taco Bell choose its logo?

 Why did Taco Bell choose purple?